Can Stress Cause Vertigo? What Science Says—and How to Find Relief

 Stress can affect us physically.
-If you are stressed out, you can get sick and constantly feel tired.
-Stress affects our physical health in many ways and it can manifest in many ways in our body, such as headaches, high blood pressure, heart diseases, asthma, depression, anxiety and more.
-One question that also often crops up is this – can stress cause vertigo?
-Well, let us first look at the definition of vertigo.
+If you’re stressed out, you can get sick and constantly feel tired.
+Stress affects our physical health in many ways and can manifest in many ways in our body, such as headaches, high blood pressure, heart disease, asthma, depression, anxiety—and more.
+One question that also often crops up is this: can stress cause vertigo?
+First, let’s look at what vertigo is.

 What Is Vertigo and What Does It Feel Like?

-Vertigo attacks typically last for a few seconds to as long as a few minutes.
-However, in severe cases of vertigo, you may even experience vertigo for hours, days, weeks or even months.
+Vertigo attacks typically last a few seconds up to a few minutes.
+In severe cases, vertigo may persist for hours, days, weeks, or even months.

 Causes of Vertigo